KlestidP/AI-ChatBot-Uni/artifacts/Readme.md

   1) These are the questions most often asked by students, the general/vague prompts which will be used to train the chatbot.
 Here is a list of them

-     1) Where do I receive my Immatrikulationsbeschenigung?
+     1) Where do I receive my Immatrikulationsbescheinigung?

      2) How do I access my Semester Ticket \+ map of validity?

      3) Where is the \[college name, dorm letter\] laundry room located?

      4) How do I submit my request for a residence permit/address change/driving license conversion?

      5) When are the locker opening hours?

      6) List of emergency contacts (police/college services)

      7) Software accessible with a university account

      8) Servery hours/menu

      9) Class Location/Time

      10) \[Degree Name\] Semester Plan

      11) Exam Schedules

      12) What events are happening today/this week/etc.?

      13) Process to submit \[document\] request

      14) Medical care/Clinic or hospital location+phone numbers

      15) General IT guidelines (vpn, ethernet, wifi, teamwork, outlook, moodle, lms)

      16) \[Optional: virtual academic advisor\]

 **2\.
 Dataset**